matbloch/coding_quickstarter/Web/Amazon/Networking.md

 ### Subnets

-- When you create a subnet, you specify the CIDR block for the subnet, which is a subset of the VPC CIDR block.
-Each subnet must reside entirely within one Availability Zone and cannot span zones.
-Availability Zones are distinct locations that are engineered to be isolated from failures in other Availability Zones
+- When you create a subnet, you specify the CIDR block for the subnet, **which is a subset of the VPC CIDR block**.
+- Each subnet must reside entirely within one Availability Zone and cannot span zones.